Test yourself before you commit. Find out what you want and what you can’t. You can thank me later

 And so am I.

 I went out drinking the other day with seven other urban professionals.
-One cheerful, bright lawyer wanted to make a point and went through the people telling everyone that “You are not average.”
+One cheerful, bright lawyer wanted to make a point and went through the people telling everyone “You are not average”, “You are not average”, “You are not average.”
 Now how is it even possible that eight professionals from the same city (and most of the same profession) would all be non-average?
 What is “average” anyway?

 How do you pull an average from people?
-Is it all people in the country?
+Do you count all the people in the world or just the country?
 Or shall we just take downtown professionals between 25-35?
 The smaller and the more homogeneous the sample the less we diverge after all.

 - The Nuremberg defence: “This is what a mother/lawyer/journalist is supposed to do.”